modir/laminas-book/docs/netbeans.md

 * *Green* shows the contribution of your own class methods;
 * *Orange* denotes time taken on traditional "procedural" functions (functions that are not part of a PHP classes).

+!!! note
-> Please note that the profiler creates a new data file in your */tmp* directory for each HTTP request to your website.
+    Please note that the profiler creates a new data file in your */tmp* directory for each HTTP request to your website.
-> This may cause disk space exhaustion, which can be fixed only by rebooting your system.
+    This may cause disk space exhaustion, which can be fixed only by rebooting your system.
-> So, when you've finished profiling your application, it is recommended to disable the profiling
-> by editing the *php.ini* file, commenting the `xdebug.profiler_enable` parameter as follows,
-> and then restarting the Apache web server.
+    So, when you've finished profiling your application, it is recommended to disable the profiling by editing the *php.ini* file, commenting the `xdebug.profiler_enable` parameter as follows, and then restarting the Apache web server.

->
-> `;xdebug.profiler_enable = 0`
+    `;xdebug.profiler_enable = 0`
->

 ## Summary